Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 $dbName = 'sendy'; //MySQL Database Name
 ```

-> Note: the APP_PATH should be without trailing slash!
+> Note: the APP_PATH should be without a trailing slash!

 That's it, all the configuration we need for Sendy.
-Now we just need to find a way to upload it to our Digital Ocean droplet.
+We just need to find a way to upload it to our Digital Ocean droplet.

 ## Uploading Sendy to Digital Ocean droplet

-There are multiple ways of uploading the files to Sendy, you could use a Git repo and pull it on the server.
+There are multiple ways of uploading the files to Sendy.
+You could use a Git repo and pull it on the server.
-But I'm personally a big fan of the `rsync` command, it's quick and easy to move files once you have an SSH connection setup.
+But I'm personally a big fan of the `rsync` command.
+It's quick and easy to move files once you have an SSH connection setup.

 The command we will be using: